Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Kneser Graphs

-By construction, the vertex $u = [k+t] \setminus v$ has color $t+1$ and is adjacent to $v$.
-Also by construction, $[k+t]$ contains exactly $k$ entries not in $v$ and all these $k$ entries are in $u$.
-Hence, for another vertex with color $t+1$, all of its $k$ entries are in $[k+t]$ and at least one of them is contained in $v$.
+By construction, the vertex $u = [\kappa+t] \setminus v$ has color $t+1$ and is adjacent to $v$.
+Also by construction, $[\kappa+t]$ contains exactly $\kappa$ elements not in $v$ and all these $\kappa$ elements are in $u$.
+Hence, for another vertex with color $t+1$, all of its $\kappa$ elements are in $[\kappa+t]$ and at least one of them is contained in $v$.
 This implies that no other neighbors of $v$ have color $t+1$, and $u$ is the uniquely colored neighbor of $v$.

 \end{proof}